-An Interislander ferry enters Wellington Harbor from Picton, 50 miles and 3 hours away on the other--the South--island.
+An Interislander ferry enters Wellington Harbor from Picton, 50 miles and 3 hours away on New Zealand's other big island, the South Island.
 Not an ideal crossing.

 Water, water, everywhere.